minio/docs/source/reference/minio-mc.rst

 .. program:: mc

-All :ref:`commands <minio-mc-commands>` support the following global options:
+All :ref:`commands <minio-mc-commands>` support the following global options.
+You can also define some of these options using :ref:`Environment Variables <minio-server-envvar-mc>`.

 .. option:: --debug